CUNY Academic Commons: A pedagogical hub

 The CUNY Academic Commons has expanded over time to incorporate more robust group and site functionality, becoming both a hub for sharing pedagogical resources and as a tool for teaching courses.
 Although the Commons was initially developed for faculty, administration, staff, and graduate students, the site opened to undergraduate students in 2017 and experienced significant growth over subsequent years.

 Faculty use the platform as an open-source supplement to the university-wide Brightspace learning management system (LMS).
 While popular LMS software such as Brightspace or Blackboard aims to provide academic course spaces for individual courses within institutions, the Commons is designed to facilitate conversation and collaboration among colleagues both within and between colleges in the system.
 In light of its do-it-yourself, open-source approach to scholarly communication, the Commons has been characterized as an alternative to LMS systems.
 In contrast to the LMS model, however, the site neither supports a formal grading system nor does it connect to CUNYfirst, the university's student portal.

-Other teaching projects at CUNY that share the open-source ethos and do-it-yourself approach of the Commons include Manifold,Blogs@Baruch, Eportfolios@Macaulay, OpenLab at City Tech, and Looking for Whitman.
+Other teaching projects at CUNY that share the open-source ethos and do-it-yourself approach of the Commons include Manifold,Blogs@Baruch, Eportfolios@Macaulay (2007-2025) now OpenLab at Macaulay, OpenLab at City Tech, and Looking for Whitman.